 Sherrilyn Kenyon was born in Columbus, GA while her father was stationed at Ft.
 Benning, GA.
 Her father was a sergeant in the Army and her mother a convenience store clerk who used to take Kenyon to work with her where Kenyon would stock shelves and price items.
 Kenyon’s father abandoned the family when Kenyon was eight (he returned to the family her senior year of high school), leaving her mother to raise Kenyon, her younger brother, and her older sister, Trish, who has severe cerebral palsy, alone.
 Kenyon’s brother was sent to live with their grandparents in Atlanta, GA while Kenyon stayed in Columbus to help care for her sister.
 After almost two years of separation, the family was reunited when Kenyon and her mother and sister moved to Atlanta also.
-Kenyon’s first recognition for her writing came when she won a contest in third grade by writing an essay about her single mother for Mother’s Day and it was followed a year later when she won a DAR Award for a historical story she wrote about a girl living in Colonial Virginia.
+Kenyon’s first recognition for her writing came in third grade when she penned an essay about her single mother for Mother’s Day, and it was followed a year later when she won a DAR Award for a historical story about a girl living in Colonial Virginia (Virginia Dare who is a relative of Kenyon’s).

 Kenyon originally intended to major in art in college so that she could work in the comic industry and develop her own series.
 Her dream was to one day work with Marvel or DC comics (her Dark-Hunter comics were turned down by Marvel, DC and Dark Horse back in the 1980’s).
 She was accepted into the Savannah College of Art and Design, but was unable to afford the tuition to attend.
 She entered a state college instead (Georgia College) where she majored in English, hoping to be admitted into the Creative Writing program at the University of Georgia (she transferred there after her first two years at GC).
 Her first quarter of college, she was placed in a remedial English class due to her dyslexia which resulted in a low score on the placement test.
 The first day of class, her professor realized the mistake and had her placed in an advanced English course that the professor also taught.